pyeve/eve/README.rst

   Each resource representation provides information on the last time it was updated along with an hash value computed on the representation itself (`Last-Modified` and `ETag` response headers).
-These allow consumers to only retrieve new or modified data (`If-Modified-Since` and `If-None-Match` request headers).
+These allow consumers to only retrieve new or modified data via the `If-Modified-Since` and `If-None-Match` request headers.

-- Data integrity and concurrency control (If-Match).
+- Data integrity and concurrency control.
   API responses include a `ETag` header, which allows for proper concurrency control.
 An `ETag` is an hash avlue representing the current state of the resource on the server.
 Consumers are not allowed to edit or delete